GiulianoSpaghetti/wheelofnumfortune.avalonia/README.md

 The multiline bug is resolved, however I see that there are some characters that are not corectly translated from json to system.string, so main features are not guaranteed.

+The site on which the app takes it's cookie is changed, now it's allowed only one cookie for session.
+For changing cookie you have to restart the application.